uk-x-gov-software-community/uk-x-gov-software-community.github.io/index.md

 * Existing members check out our [Discussions](https://github.com/uk-x-gov-software-community/community-space/discussions) (must be a member of our github organisation)

 ## How we use GitHub
-We use github to manage our group - once you sign up to our mailing list you will (assuming you have given a GitHub id) be aut enrolled on our organisation.
+We use github to manage our group - once you sign up to our mailing list you will (assuming you have given a GitHub id) be auto enrolled on our organisation.
 You can then see meeting notes and join discussions on the discussion link.
-We really look forward to you being part of our community.

 Pull requests are welcomed for this site see the readme on our [GitHub Repo](https://github.com/uk-x-gov-software-community/) for more details.